 Can you give an illustration as to how these statutes work?

 Imagine the statute of limitations for medical malpractice is two years, and the statute of repose for medical malpractice in the same state is seven years.
-A doctor commits medical malpractice on December 1, 2010.
+A doctor committed medical malpractice on December 1, 2010.
 If one knows or should have known about the malpractice the day after the surgery, the statute of limitations requires filing a suit by December 2, 2012.

 The statute of limitations and the statute of repose sometimes collide.
-For example, in our hypothetical, the medical malpractice could be discovered on December 1, 2016.
-While the statute of limitations provides for two years to file suit, the statute of repose requires filing within one year, by November 30, 2017, in order to preserve the claim.
+For example, in our hypothetical, medical malpractice could be discovered on December 1, 2016.
+While the statute of limitations provides for two years to file suit, the statute of repose requires filing within one year, by November 30, 2017, to preserve the claim.

 My attorney says I have no cause of action.
 Can’t she file a tolling agreement to investigate further?